syofiazmi/syofiazmi/README.md

 # 💫 About Me:
 I graduated with a Bachelor computer in 2021 and a Diploma 3 in 2018, both of them are Informatics majors.
 I am a long-life learner, a hard-work and responsible person, able to work in a team, and good at communication.
 Since 2018, I practice on some programming stacks.
-Currently, I decide to focus on Web programming.

 ## 🌐 Socials: